shivanshu-srm/Orthopaedic-Data-Analysis-using-Clinical-Register/README.md

 - **Admin Panel**: Tools for user management, report generation, and system administration.
 - **Security and Compliance**: Full compliance with healthcare regulations like HIPAA through data encryption, access control, and secure communication protocols.

-## Motivation

-The existing orthopedic data management systems often lack integration with modern technologies such as wearable devices and advanced analytics platforms.
-By addressing these issues, this system aims to improve patient care, provide personalized treatment recommendations, and optimize the workflow of healthcare professionals in orthopedic practices.

 ## Tech Stack